billwear/maas-rad/common-cli-tasks.md

-This page presents a list of common tasks that you can perform via the MAAS CLI.
+This page presents a list of many common tasks that you can perform via the MAAS CLI.
 See [MAAS CLI](/t/maas-cli/802) for instructions to help get you started with the CLI.

 #### Quick questions you may have: